If This World Were Mine: Other versions

 In 1972, soul vocal trio Love Unlimited released a cover on their debut album From a Girl's Point of View We Give to You...
 Love Unlimited.

 In 1973, Jerry Butler and Brenda Lee Eager recorded the song on their album The Love We Have, the Love We Had.

 In 1999, Coko of SWV and rising R&B singer Tyrese recorded it for her solo album Hot Coko.
 The song is featured on John Legend's 2004 live album Solo Sessions Vol. 1: Live at the Knitting Factory, with Imani Uzuri singing the female lead.

 In 2005, Alicia Keys and Jermaine Paul recorded it for the Luther Vandross tribute album So Amazing: An All-Star Tribute to Luther Vandross.
 The song was nominated Best R&B Performance by a Duo or Group with Vocals at the Grammy Awards.
 They did not win; instead, the Grammy was awarded to Beyoncé Knowles and Stevie Wonder for their cover "So Amazing", which appeared on the same Vandross tribute album.

-In November 2024, Kendrick Lamar and SZA sampled Vandross's rendition of the song called "Luther" dedicated to the late singer.
-The song went number one on the Billboard Hot 100 in March of 2025.